piyushdubey3/Document-Search/README.md

 Uses positional information to find consecutive terms occurring in the requested order.

-## PDF Match Navigation

-Search results can be opened directly in the integrated PDF viewer.

-The viewer supports:

-- highlighting search matches
-- distinguishing the current match
-- Previous and Next navigation
-- circular navigation from last match to first
-- circular navigation from first match to last
-- free manual scrolling after navigation

 ## Current Status

 This project currently includes the core document retrieval workflow: